-So, why should you consider choosing one of these best colleges in the Northeast?
+So, why should you consider choosing one of these top Northeastern schools?
 There are benefits to attending a Northeastern college, whether you’re from the region or relocating.

 The Northeast has the highest number of top-ranked colleges based on its density compared to any other part of the country.

-The Northeast is home to some of the nation’s major cities:
+The Northeast is home to some of the nation’s major cities, including:

 The proximity to these major cities can be helpful for undergraduate students looking for work post-graduation.
 Bigger cities typically mean more opportunities for graduates.
-Some major companies regularly look for Northeastern college graduates.
-Securing employment after graduation may be easier!
+Some major companies regularly look for Northeastern college graduates!

 If bustling cities aren’t your bag, the Northeast is home to some of the most scenic views in the country.
 You can:

 Along with these stunning places to visit, the Northeast has many spots to kayak, canoe, cycle, hike, and even horseback ride.